SQL is a language which is used to interact with relational database management system.

 TCL (Transaction Control Language)

 TCL is used for transaction management tasks in the database.
 TCL commands are: COMMIT and ROLLBACK.

 What is a Query

-A Query is a set of instruction given to the database management system, which tells RDBMS what information you would like to get from the database.
+A Query is a set of instruction given to the database management system, which tells RDBMS what information you would like to get, insert, update or delete from the database.

 Note: Do not worry about learning the queries now, this is just an introduction.
 We will learn how to write queries in detail in the next tutorials.

 For e.g. to fetch the employee name from the database table EMPLOYEE, we write the SQL Query like this:

 SELECT employee_name from EMPLOYEE;